Why will AI enhance, not replace, human diplomacy?

 Diplomacy in the AI era: Human as ever

 While the fundamental purposes of diplomacy—representation, negotiation, and conflict resolution—remain unchanged, the methods diplomats use to fulfil these will change profoundly.
-AI can assist by analyzing data, automating reporting, and reducing the burden of bureaucratic tasks, allowing diplomats to focus more on engagement and persuasion.
+AI can assist by analysing data, automating reporting, and reducing the burden of bureaucratic tasks, allowing diplomats to focus more on engagement and persuasion.

 AI and loaded questions

-Andrej Skrinjaric discussed the use of AI in language and diplomacy training.
+Andrej Škrinjarić discussed the use of AI in language and diplomacy training

 AI reporting and protocol

-Stefan Lazic presented the use of AI for diplomatic reporting and protocol.
+Stefan Lazić presented the use of AI for diplomatic reporting and protocol

 AI pedagogy and training

-Dragana Markovski discussed the impact of AI on pedagogy (training, simulations and evaluations).
+Dragana Markovski discussed the impact of AI on pedagogy (training, simulations and evaluations)

 AI and practice of diplomacy

-Jovan Kurbalija discussed AI impact on geopolitics, negotiations and the practice of diplomacy.
+Jovan Kurbalija discussed AI impact on geopolitics, negotiations and the practice of diplomacy

-Representation: A human engagement
+Representation: Engaging human communities

 Diplomatic representation goes beyond conveying messages; it involves embodying a nation’s values, culture, and interests on the world stage.
 AI robots may welcome visitors at an embassy or answer questions via consular chatbots, but representing a country in its full complexity is a task reserved for humans.
 Understanding cultural nuances, navigating unspoken signals, and building long-lasting trust cannot be handed over to algorithms.